petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 In any case,
-the correlation between more iterations and better outcomes appears to be mostly universal, so at the very least, we should look for behaviors that are hurting research project iteration cycle time.
+the correlation between more iterations and better outcomes appears to be mostly universal for all kinds of endeavors, so at the very least, we should look for behaviors that are hurting research project iteration cycle time.